Synchronized step multilevel Markov chain Monte Carlo: Background

 where

-is the likelihood under Gaussian noise and $Z$ is the normalizing constant.
+is the likelihood under Gaussian noise and $Z$ is the normalizing constant termed the evidence.

 The posterior has no closed form solution for general cases, and sampling approaches based on MCMC are used to generate samples distributed according to $\pi$.
-MCMC approaches create a sequence of random variables $\left\{ \theta^i \right\}_{i=1}^{N},$ where $\theta^i$ is the state of the chain at iteration $i$ and the stationary distribution is the posterior $\pi(\theta)$.
-Among these methods, the MH-MCMC algorithm \cite{hastings_monte_1970} is the most popular and widely used.
-The proposal distribution $q(.,.)$ and the acceptance probability $\alpha(.,.)$ define the algorithm.
-Samples are proposed iteratively using $q$ and are accepted or rejected based on $\alpha$.
-The algorithm is shown in \cref{alg:mhmcmc} and induces a Markov transition kernel of the form:
+MCMC approaches create a sequence of random variables $\left\{ \theta^i \right\}_{i \in \mathbb{Z}^+},$ where each $\theta^i$ is the state of the chain at iteration $i$ and $\mathbb{Z}^+$ denotes the set of positive integers.
+The chain is constructed so that its stationary distribution is the target posterior $\pi(\theta)$.
+Among MCMC methods, the Metropolis--Hastings algorithm~\cite{hastings_monte_1970} is the most popular and widely used.
+The proposal distribution $q(\cdot \mid \cdot)$ and the acceptance probability $\alpha(\cdot,\cdot)$ define the algorithm.
+Samples are proposed iteratively from $q$ and are accepted or rejected based on $\alpha$.
+The method is shown in~\Cref{alg:mhmcmc} and induces a Markov transition kernel of the form:

 where $\delta$ is the Dirac delta function.
-Existence of a stationary distribution is guaranteed if the kernel \cref{eq:kernel-mhmcmc} satisfies detailed balance, and convergence is guaranteed if the kernel is ergodic.
-Further proof and reading can be found in \cite{hastings_monte_1970,robert_monte_2004}.
+Existence of a stationary distribution is guaranteed if the Markov kernel above satisfies detailed balance, and convergence is guaranteed if the kernel is ergodic.
+Further proof and reading can be found in~\cite{hastings_monte_1970,robert_monte_2004}.

-Given the ability to sample from the posterior $\pi(\theta)$, we are interested in making model predictions by computing statistics of some quantity of interest $Q$.
-For example, a Monte Carlo estimator for the expectation is
+Given the ability to draw samples from the posterior $\pi(\theta)$, we seek to model predictions by computing statistics of a quantity of interest (QoI) defined as $Q: \Theta \rightarrow \mathcal{Q}$, where $\mathcal{Q} \subseteq \mathbb{R}^k$ denotes the output space and $k \geq 1$ its dimensionality.
+In this work, we focus on the scalar case $k=1$ but extensions to multi-output quantities follow directly from~\cite{thomasgroupedACV2024}.

-where the notation $\hat{Q}$ denotes an estimator for the mean of $Q$ obtained by generating $N$ samples $\left\{\theta^i\right\}_{i=1}^N$ from the distribution $\pi$.
-The first equality in \cref{eq:mc-estimate} comes from writing the estimate of the mean as an expectation, the second equality comes from writing the expectation as an integral and the approximation comes from writing the integral as a Monte Carlo estimation with $N$ samples.